To listen to the post “Tips On How To Write A Resume, Even With Little Job Experience” over reading it. Just click the

 - I made sure the food orders were right.

 - I maintained the cleanliness of the restaurant to ensure that the restaurant was in compliance with health codes.

-- I exchanged money with consumers to ensure that the correct amount of money was received and the correct refund was exchanged for food products.
+- I exchanged money with consumers to ensure that the correct amount of money was received and the correct refund was exchanged products.

 - I gave quality customer service in a timely manner, by providing excellent customer service by taking, maintaining, and providing the appropriate products the customer requested.

 2. Tip For How To Write A Resume ~ Use Words in Your Resume that are In the Job Posting and Stay Away From Jargon

 No one wants to go through your resume to try to figure out if you have the right skills for the job they are posting about.
 Most people who review your resume are HR representatives and not people who do the job you are applying for.
 So they are not going to recognize jargon.

 For example, I work extensively in the mental health field.
-If I see a job posting that is looking for a life coach position to assist adults in learning how to leave on their own.
+If I see a job posting that is looking for a mental health life coach position to assist adults in learning how to leave on their own.

 I want to highlight the skills that I have in this task without using jargon.
 For example:

 Jargon: Assist adults with ADL’s

 If you are not in the field ADL’s can be anything but in my world they mean activities of daily living.
 The proper way to annotate this on your resume:

 - Assisted in coaching individuals with learning to how to independently maintain their household.
 Such skills include parenting, budgeting, independent living, and cleaning skills.